๐Ÿฒ Cookware

 Choosing a Cast Iron Pan

 Lodge is the most recommended brand for beginners โ€” American made, pre-seasoned, and available at very accessible prices.
 A 10-inch or 12-inch skillet covers most cooking tasks.
 Heavier pans retain heat better but require more strength to handle.
-Pre-seasoned options save time but benefit from additional seasoning before first use.
-Vintage cast iron (found at thrift stores and markets) is often superior to new โ€” the cooking surface smooths out with decades of use.
+Vintage cast iron found at thrift stores is often superior to new โ€” the cooking surface smooths out with decades of use.

 How to Season Cast Iron

-Seasoning is the process of baking oil into the iron surface to create a non-stick layer and prevent rust.
-Wash the pan with soap and water (the only time soap is recommended), dry completely, apply a thin layer of flaxseed oil, vegetable oil, or Crisco to every surface including the handle and exterior.
+Seasoning bakes oil into the iron surface to create a non-stick layer and prevent rust.
+Wash the pan with soap and water (the only time soap is recommended), dry completely, apply a thin layer of flaxseed oil or vegetable oil to every surface including the handle and exterior.
 Place upside down in an oven at 450ยฐF (230ยฐC) for an hour.
 Let cool in the oven.
 Repeat 3-4 times for a strong initial seasoning.
-The pan darkens and develops a glossy patina with each seasoning cycle.

 What to Cook in Cast Iron

-Cast iron excels at: searing steaks and chops, cooking bacon, frying eggs (on a well-seasoned surface), making cornbread, cooking pizza, roasting vegetables, deep frying, and baking skillet cookies and brownies.
-Avoid cooking acidic foods like tomatoes, citrus, and wine sauces in new or poorly-seasoned cast iron โ€” acid strips the seasoning.
+Cast iron excels at: searing steaks and chops, cooking bacon, frying eggs on a well-seasoned surface, making cornbread, cooking pizza, and baking skillet cookies.
+Avoid cooking acidic foods like tomatoes in new cast iron โ€” acid strips the seasoning.
 These are fine once the pan has years of seasoning built up.

 Cast Iron Care

-Clean while still warm using hot water and a stiff brush or chainmail scrubber โ€” not soap regularly, not a dishwasher.
+Clean while still warm using hot water and a stiff brush โ€” not soap regularly, not a dishwasher.
 Dry immediately and completely โ€” cast iron rusts quickly.
-Apply a very thin coat of oil after drying and heat briefly on the hob to bond it.
+Apply a very thin coat of oil after drying.
 Store in a dry place.
-If rust appears, scrub with steel wool, re-wash, and re-season completely.
 Cast iron is almost impossible to permanently damage โ€” it can always be restored.
+For care of other cookware types, see our non-stick pan care guide.

 Shop cookware: Karaca UK offers granite, ceramic and steel cookware sets ideal for every cooking style.